 Due to L R HELICOPTERS’ unique geographical position, your tour begins whilst walking to your aircraft!
 Breathtaking views of the Rocky Mountains to the west are easily visible from your departure point.
 On departure looking out towards the Rocky’s, you will turn east towards the City of Calgary.
-Your first landmark will be the Canadian Olympic Park (COP), site of the 1988 winter Olympics and still in use today as a ski and activity centre.
+Your first landmark will be the Canadian Olympic Park (COP), site of the 1988 winter Olympics and still in use today as a ski and activity center.
 Beyond lye’s Calgary’s modern skyline dominated by glass towers both old and new.
-Within minutes you will be touring the down town core capturing sights such as the Calgary Tower, the Bow Building, Saddledome (the oldest building still in use in the NHL) and the beautiful Bow river, one of two major waterways which run through the city.
+Within minutes you will be touring the downtown core capturing sights such as the Calgary Tower, the Bow Building, Saddledome (the oldest building still in use in the NHL) and the beautiful Bow River, one of two major waterways which run through the city.
 Your pilot will circle the main core where you will almost be able to touch the amazing buildings adorning the city, a view many can only dream about.
 Your tour will also take in the views of the Glenmore Reservoir and Heritage Park, a site depicting historic Alberta life from the early settlers.

 Heading West towards the Rocky Mountains, your pilot will fly you towards the area of Bragg Creek, a small quaint shopping area with the emphasis on traditional stores.
 On route, your pilot will take you along the banks of the Elbow River, one of the two major waterways which run through Calgary.
 This is an area rich in wildlife and a variety of vegetation.
 Look out for the Bears and Elk which are frequent visitors at selected times of the year.
 East of Bragg Creek you will look out over the Tsuu T’ina First Nation Territory where the traditional Pow Wow grandstand, still used today, will be in clear view.